hashicorp/terraform-provider-azuread/website/docs/r/application_app_role.html.markdown

 * `is_enabled` - (Optional) Determines if the app role is enabled: Defaults to `true`.

 * `role_id` - (Optional) Specifies a custom UUID for the app role.
 If omitted, a random UUID will be automatically generated.
+Changing this field forces a new resource to be created.

 * `value` - (Optional) Specifies the value of the roles claim that the application should expect in the authentication and access tokens.